Who is eligible for PSAs on WLRH?

 Don't forget" and "get" are both instructions to the listener to take action, in this case, get tickets.
 To be compliant you would say "Tickets available by pre-order only."
 You can see that it is the same message, which is to get your tickets ahead of time, but the language falls within the parameters of what the FCC and WLRH does permit.

 The word "call" is clearly an inducement for a listener to take action, in this case to pick up their phone and "call."
 The same message is communicated by changing the language to "Information at 555-1234."

 The tone you use when reading PSAs is important.
 PSAs must sound consistent with our other announcements.
-PSAs that are read like a commercial, even with compliant language and content, is inconsistent with our overall presentation and will be pulled from our rotation
+PSAs that are read like a commercial, even with compliant language and content, is inconsistent with our overall presentation.

 Additional language/content guideline